 Tag Archive for: Ann Cappellini

-Homebuyers, 2023 may be your year!
+Homebuyers, is 2023 going to be your year?
 There’s no guarantee next year will welcome a buyer’s market, but recent indicators are trending in that direction.
 Though properties are still moving for sellers in our market, they need to be priced right and there must be an element of enticement for prospective buyers, such as its location or curb appeal.
 Buyers can start getting down to business.
 They can deal with the market at their own pace and with very little pressure.

 Some never caved to outside influences, especially those who could be patient and didn’t need to purchase a home.
 The winds in our market are shifting.
 Yes, inventory is bleak, scarcer than it was only three years ago.
 In July of 2019, 1,387 active listings sat on the market, this past July only a fraction of that – 553 listings – down 60%.
 And even less today with 532 residential listings currently active.* Many professionals in the industry thought the housing supply would recover by now, but that remains to be seen.
 Furthermore, the national supply is up year-over-year, over a 30% increase, the largest jump since 2017.